 Air-breathing electric propulsion (ABEP) harnesses atmospheric molecules as propellant, enabling continuous operation in ultra-low Earth orbits where conventional satellites cannot survive.

+Operating three times closer to Earth delivers up to twice the imaging precision.
 Our proprietary Air Intake System (Vaxon Space IP) achieves this without the need for heavier optical systems.

 A five-times shorter signal path means near-real-time performance that's unattainable at higher altitudes.

-Natural atmospheric drag continuously clears debris — keeping the orbit safe and sustainable in weeks instead of years.
+Natural atmospheric drag continuously clears debris, keeping the orbit safe and sustainable in weeks instead of years.

-ABEP transforms this challenge into an advantage — using the atmosphere itself as fuel, turning a former enemy into an ally.
+Traditional satellites cannot operate between 150 and 250 km due to extreme atmospheric drag that would quickly deorbit them.
+ABEP transforms this challenge into an advantage, using the atmosphere itself as fuel, turning a former enemy into an ally.